sass/sass/spec/free-interpolation.md

 identifier.
 This means that:

 * It can be used within an identifier, as in `a#{b}c`, and is considered part of that identifier.
-The contents of the interoplation is evaluated at runtime and concatenated with the rest of the identifier to produce an unquoted string.
+The contents of the interpolation is evaluated at runtime and concatenated with the rest of the identifier to produce an unquoted string.

 * It can be used on its own, as in `#{b}`.
 This is a single expression that